top of page

 • Everyone needs help to be less stressed earlier in life and have tools to deal with stress and grow

-Study 5 - How to reduce Stress?
+Study 6 - How to reduce Stress?

-2017 paper on probiotic milk to decrease stress (increase deep sleep) before exam: https://brill.com/view/journals/bm/8/2/article-p153_2.xml
+A 2017 study on probiotic milk showed that it can be used to decrease stress and increase deep sleep before exams.

--50 subjects per treatment group
+• 50 subjects per treatment group

--trial was repeated over two consecutive years in different groups of students and the data were pooled
+• trial was repeated over two consecutive years in different groups of students and the data were pooled

--2-week pre-intervention period and an 11-week intervention period.
+• 2-week pre-intervention period and an 11-week intervention period.
 The national examination took place at the end of the 8th week of the intervention

-Subjects ingested either 100 ml of the LcS-fermented milk or placebo milk once a day throughout the intervention period
+• Subjects ingested either 100 ml of the LcS-fermented milk or placebo milk once a day throughout the intervention period

-Psychological well-being assessed by the General Health Questionnaire (GHQ) score (Goldberg and Hillier, 1979), personality traits assessed by the NEO-Five Factor Inventory score (NEO-FFI) (Costa and McCrae, 1989), anxiety levels assessed by the State-Trait Anxiety Index (STAI) (Nakazato and Mizuguchi, 1982; Spielberger et al., 1970), recent sleep quality assessed by the Pittsburgh Sleep Quality Index (PSQI)
+• Psychological well-being assessed by the General Health Questionnaire (GHQ) score (Goldberg and Hillier, 1979), personality traits assessed by the NEO-Five Factor Inventory score (NEO-FFI) (Costa and McCrae, 1989), anxiety levels assessed by the State-Trait Anxiety Index (STAI) (Nakazato and Mizuguchi, 1982; Spielberger et al., 1970), recent sleep quality assessed by the Pittsburgh Sleep Quality Index (PSQI)

 GHQ: https://score.awellhealth.com/calculations/ghq_12